 Configuring the Chart

-You also have the option to configure charts in several different ways.
+You can customize your charts to suit your needs precisely.
 The chart configuration options are in the Chart section:

 The configuration tabs (General, Axis, Style, etc.) and options depend on the chart type you choose.